parth-chotai/Carfax-Used-Cars/README.md

 # Carfax-Used-Cars with Compose, Navigation, Coil, Permissions, Hilt, Retrofit, Coroutines using MVVM Architecture

 ## About
-This is a demo application built using modern Jetpack tools that connects to used car listings backend in order to retrieve and display car listings data.
+- This is a demo application built using modern Jetpack tools that connects to used car listings backend in order to retrieve and display car listings data.
+- Works <b>OFFLINE</b>.

 ## Using
 - [Kotlin](https://kotlinlang.org/) - Official programming language for Android development.